MicrosoftDocs/power-platform/power-virtual-agents/preview/authoring-variables.md

 To return a variable to the original topic, set the variable's property:

+1. Go to the topic that you want to return values to other topics.
+This will be your destination topic.

-1. In the **Question** node, select the variable that you want to receive values from other topics.
+1. Select the variable that you want to return values to other topics.

 1. In the **Variables properties** pane, under **Topic (limited scope)** select **Return values to original topics**.